 Gans Creek Wild Area Trail is a 7.7 mile lightly trafficked loop trail located near Columbia, Missouri that features a river and is good for all skill levels.
-The trail is primarily used for hiking and horses and is accessible year-round.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash